TaskarCenterAtUW/InterpreterMatch/Notes.md

 * Gather the technologies you plan to use to implement the project successfully.
 Think carefully about the experience each team member has with the technologies, and the ease their use, and the timeline you are constrained by.
 * Brainstorm different challenges you may encounter, whether it is the prospect of reimbursing your interviewees, technicalities around gathering personal data in interviews or surveys, scheduling constraints, etc.
 * Confer with partners and be able to clearly state the goal of the app.
-* After each weekly meeting, walk away with clear action items for each member of the team so everyone is on the ame page and all have the correct expectations.
+* After each weekly meeting, walk away with clear action items for each member of the team so everyone is on the same page and all have the correct expectations.
 * Complete Needs Assessment assignment
     * Plan interview question beforehand carefully
         * Think carefully about how you phrase questions - try to do so in a neutral way, rather than placing judgment on alternate solutions to your project. (i.e., "How do you find the process of ___?" rather than "How much do you feel like you struggle in doing __")